sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 <p align="center"><img src="./images/pmon-vertical.svg"></p>

-## 2. Requirements, Assumptions and SLA
+## 2. Requirements and Assumptions
 ### 2.1.
 Onboarding
 * The SmartSwitch host PMON should be able to Power Cycle, Shutdown, Reset, and rest the PCIe link per DPU or the entire system
 * The DPU must provide additional information such as reboot cause, timestamp, etc as explained in the scheme once it boots its OS to DPU_STATE table.